pdmurray/ansible-update-pkgs/README.md

  - jmespath (`python3 -m pip install jmespath`)
  - Helm (https://helm.sh/docs/intro/install/)

+The 'jmespath' pip module can be satisfied by rinning `pip3 install -r requirements.txt`

 Set up a truenas-servers.yml file in the root with the following structure:

 ```